Return180bpm/blog-astro/src/content/posts/Day 1.md

 ---
-title:
+title: Day 1
-date: 1.8.2022
+image:
+    url: /daycards/day-1.svg
+    alt: >
-imgAlt: "A squarish image with a light background and dark horizontal lines converging as if looking at the horizon.
+        A squarish image with a light background and dark horizontal lines converging as if looking at the horizon.
 A reddish sun is rising.
-Text: In the upper left 'Day 1', in the lower right '100 Days of Design'"
+Text: In the upper left 'Day 1', in the lower right '100 Days of Design'
+tags: ['#100DaysOfDesign']
+pubDate: 1.8.2022
 ---

 -   Designed several cover images in Figma.\